The Night (Beckmann): Association with Neue Sachlichkeit (New Objectivity)

-Max Beckmann, like other artists associated with Neue Sachlichkeit, enlisted in the German army and originally rationalized World War I. Initially, like Futurist artists, Beckmann believed war could cleanse the individual and society.
+Max Beckmann enlisted in the German army during World War I. Initially, like many Neue Sachlichkeit and Futurist artists, Beckmann believed war could cleanse the individual and society.
 After experiencing the widespread destruction and horror of the war, however, he became disillusioned with war and rejected the supposed glory of military service.
-The Night's illogical composition relays post-war disillusionment and the artist's confusion over the “... society he saw descending into madness” (Kleiner et al.).
+The Night's illogical composition relays post-war disillusionment and the artist's confusion over the "society he saw descending into madness" (Kleiner et al.).
 Although The Night does not directly depict a specific battle or war scene, the image is considered one of the most poignant and seminal pieces of post-war art.